songlaa/kubernetes-security-training/content/en/docs/kubernetes-basics/01-Basics/01/_database.md

 As we had seen in the earlier labs, all resources like Deployments, Services, Secrets and so on can be displayed in YAML or JSON format.
 It doesn't end there, capabilities also include the creation and exportation of resources using YAML or JSON files.

-In our case we want to create a Deployment and Service for our MariaDB database.
+In our case, we want to create a Deployment and Service for our MariaDB database.
 Save this snippet as `mariadb.yaml`:

 {{< readfile file="/content/en/docs/kubernetes-basics/01-Basics/01/mariadb.yaml" code="true" lang="yaml" >}}